International Arrest Warrant

 Interpol Red Notices

-Interpol Red Notice A Red Notice is an official request from one Interpol member country to other countries for assistance in locating, arresting, and extraditing a person wanted for a serious criminal offense.
-A Red Notice is not an international arrest warrant, but it serves as a basis for law enforcement agencies in other countries to take action in accordance with their national laws.
+An Interpol Red Notice is a formal request from one Interpol member country to other member countries for assistance in locating, arresting, and extraditing a person wanted for a serious crime.
+A Red Notice is not an international warrant, but it serves as a basis for law enforcement agencies in other countries to take action under their national laws.

 Main functions of the red notice: